InquestGeronimo/horizon-takeoff/README.md

 * Have an instance profile role with access to `AmazonEC2ContainerRegistryReadOnly`.
 This will allow access to Docker pulls from ECR within an instance.

-* Own a security group allowing inboud traffic for `port 8000` (community edition), `port 3000` (pro edition).
-This will expose the Docker endpoint for API calling.
+* Own a security group allowing inbound traffic to `port: 8000` (required for Takeoff Server community edition) and `port: 3000` (required for Takeoff Server pro edition).
+This will expose the appropriate Docker endpoints for API calling depending on your server edition of choice.

-> Currently, only EC2 instance deployment on the Community edition server is stable, Sagemaker and/or Takeoff Server with Pro features is under development.
+> Currently, only EC2 instance deployment on the Community edition server is stable, Sagemaker and/or Takeoff Server Pro edition is under development.

 # Install <img align="center" width="30" height="29" src="https://media.giphy.com/media/sULKEgDMX8LcI/giphy.gif">
 <br>